 Fertilizing and Diseases control:

-“Green gram does well in organic and inorganic fertilizer.
+“Green gram does well in organic and inorganic fertilizers.
 A variety of fertilizers can be added to the soil for better growth.
 “Green gram is a heavy feeder, so fertilizing the plants is recommended.
 Any person with a garden can use the fertilizer according to their preference.

 Green gram does well in manure, composts, and green manures.
 Green gram and Bajra are good companions.
 Add any one of these green manure seeds with your seeds or directly sow on the field after harvesting or before planting the next season.
 Good manure should be available in plenty throughout the growth period.